Tracer dynamics in an interacting active bath: fluctuations and energy partition: Conclusion

 In this paper, we study an exact analytically treatable model of a massive tracer coupled to an interacting active bath, modeled by a chain of active oscillators.
 We find the properties of the force on the tracer due to coupling with the active bath.
 These can be divided into a non-local dissipation, characterized by a memory kernel, and a stochastic force--- we compute these exactly in the limit of thermodynamically large baths and discuss the modified FDT that emerges from this model.
 We find that due to the long-time $t^{-1/2}$ decay of the memory kernel, it is not in general possible to obtain an effective Markov description for this model.
 However, we discuss that in the strong coupling limit (coupling strength much larger than the inter-bath interactions) one could still make a time-scale separation approximation to get an effective Markov description.
 Thereafter, we compute the mean squared displacement, velocity of the tracer, and find interesting dynamical regimes.
 We also find the different dynamical regimes of the velocity autocorrelation of the tracer, and find how the equilibrium form of the linear response function is modified due to the presence of the activity in the bath.
 We find the response function and a modified response relation for tracers in active baths.
 The response function is independent of the activity of the bath, which captures experimental observations in bacterial baths.
 Finally, we place the tracer in a harmonic confinement, and compute the kinetic and potential energies of the tracer.
 We find that though an effective equipartition of energy exists for small values of bath activity, it breaks down for with an increase in the bath activity.
 We also find that, in contrast to equilibrium, the both the kinetic and potential energies depend on the strength of the harmonic confinement.

 The analysis presented here is exact, enabled by the bilinear coupling between the tracer and the oscillator chain.
 The resulting expressions remain valid for microscopic models of well-known active particle dynamics, making them broadly applicable to a range of active matter systems.
-A promising direction is to explore whether the analytical form of the modified fluctuation–response relations allows a direct assessment of active medium energetics via the Harada–Sasa equality~\cite{harada2006energy}.
+From a thermodynamic perspective, a widely discussed issue is whether the modified fluctuation–response relations allow a direct assessment of energetic dissipation in active media via the Harada–Sasa equality~\cite{harada2006energy}.
+While this approach correctly captures the dissipation for certain nonequilibrium dynamics~\cite{santra2025brownian}, there are cases where an extension of the standard relation becomes necessary~\cite{harada_1,harada_2}; it would be interesting to see the consequences of activity and the power-law memory in this context.
 The predicted modification of energy partitioning could also be tested experimentally in bacterial baths, as in~\cite{maggi_activebath}.
 Interestingly, the tracer velocity distribution exhibits a non-Gaussian, multi-peaked structure, reminiscent of that found in active gels~\cite{gov_dist}, where a phenomenological model was used.
 A detailed study of this distribution—its dependence on interaction types and finite bath sizes—would be worthwhile.
 Further investigations on tracer fluctuations with introduction of disorder in bath couplings or activities would be interesting, and may reveal whether an effective temperature description can emerge for the probe dynamics.